consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small-old/index.md

  <img style='width: 500px' src='http://i.imgur.com/ovAxSRy.jpg'></img>

-You can find the CAD file in the github code page. (coming soon)
+You can find the CAD file in the github code page.
 <hr>

 ## Software and Wiring